ronj2005/Code-Refactor-HoriSeon/README.md

 Comment Notes Index: Changes made to HTML:

-Line07: <!--Changed website title to match header-->
+Line07: <!-Changed website title to match header-->

 Line12: <!—Changed div element to header for semantics-->

-Line16: <!--Changed div element to nav for semantics-->
+Line16: <!-Changed div element to nav for semantics-->

-Line32: <!--Changed div element to figure for semantics and to mark up a photo in a document-->
+Line32: <!-Changed div element to figure for semantics and to mark up a photo in a document-->

-Line35: <!--Changed div element to section for semantics-->
+Line35: <!-Changed div element to section for semantics-->

-Line38: <!--Changed div element to figcaption for semantics-->
+Line38: <!-Changed div element to figcaption for semantics-->

-Line46: <!--Changed div element to figcaption for semantics-->
+Line46: <!-Changed div element to figcaption for semantics-->

-Line54: <!--Changed div element to figcaption for semantics-->
+Line54: <!-Changed div element to figcaption for semantics-->

-Line64: <!--Changed div element to aside for semantics and created a class called benefits.-->
+Line64: <!-Changed div element to aside for semantics and created a class called benefits.-->

-Line66: <!--Changed div element to figure for semantics and to mark up a photo in a document-->
+Line66: <!-Changed div element to figure for semantics and to mark up a photo in a document-->

-Line68: <!--applied alt attribute for icon-->
+Line68: <!-applied alt attribute for icon-->

-Line73: <!--Changed div element to figure for semantics and to mark up a photo in a document-->
+Line73: <!-Changed div element to figure for semantics and to mark up a photo in a document-->

-Line75: <!--applied alt attribute for icon-->
+Line75: <!-applied alt attribute for icon-->

-Line80: <!--Changed div element to figure for semantics and to mark up a photo in a document-->
+Line80: <!-Changed div element to figure for semantics and to mark up a photo in a document-->

-Line82: <!--applied alt attribute for icon-->
+Line82: <!-applied alt attribute for icon-->

-Line88: <!--Changed div element to footer for semantics-->
+Line88: <!-Changed div element to footer for semantics-->

 Changes made to CSS: